(aw-tom-uh-tiz-uhm) -Greek prefix aut/auto, meaning “self".

-Throughout my life I have experimented with different modes of artistic expression by fearlessly exploring the ideas that manifest in my mind- never wavering from that part of my human path and my longing to create.
-I have always been open to different subject matter as to create fresh style, and have cultivated joy in bringing something out of my mind and into physical reality.
-Through this self realization...I am an Artist.
+I have experimented with different modes of artistic expression throughout my life by fearlessly exploring the ideas that manifest in my mind- never wavering from that part of my human path and my longing to create.
+I have always been open to different subject matter as to create fresh style, and have cultivated joy in bringing something out of my mind and into this reality.